microsoft/WindowsAppSDK-Samples/DWriteCore/DWriteCoreGallery/README.md

 strings.
 A text layout object exposes methods for drawing, getting metrics, hit-testing, and so on.
 Paragraphs displayed within the running sample app are text layout objects.

-The **font API** exposes information about fonts, and provides functionality needed for text layout and rendering.
-It includes
-*font collection* objects (**IDWriteFontCollection3**), which are collections of fonts grouped into families, *font set* objects
+The **font API** exposes information about fonts and provides functionality needed for text layout and rendering.
+It includes *font collection* objects (**IDWriteFontCollection3**), which are collections of fonts grouped into families, *font set* objects
 (**IDWriteFontSet3**), which are flat collections of fonts, and *font face* objects (**IDWriteFontFace6**), which represent specific fonts.